PADRAOGABRIEL/PADRAOGABRIEL/README.md

 - 🖥 Computer Science Student
 - ✈ Always wanting to learn something new!
-- 🚀 Studying Python, JavaSscript and Java now
+- 🚀 Currently studying Python, JavaScript and Java
 - ⚔ Looking for an Internship opportunity